vinay-winai/hash-node-blogs/cludk3vwi000008l00zzchtl3.md

 There are two phases in the algorithm,
 **Mark phase:** we have already discussed this above.
-**Sweep phase**: The implementation goes like this, when half of the existing items are marked as deleted, we will copy all the non-marked items into a new array and discard the old one.
+**Sweep phase**: The implementation goes like this, when half of the existing items are marked as deleted, we will copy all the non-marked items into a new array and discard the tomb\_stones.
 If you think about it, this is exactly the inverse of how dynamic arrays grow efficiently by making append operation O(1) amortized.
 Here we are shrinking the array while achieving the deletion time complexity of O(1) amortized, all while maintaining all the benefits of mark phase optimization with only a little penalty.

 **Optimization for Sweep Phase**: You can remove deleted items and shift the remaining items in-place instead of requesting a new memory block in the heap for the new array via a sys-call, further improving the performance.
 **Tuning Sweep Threshold**: The sweep threshold (when to compact the array) can be tuned as a percentage of the array size, allowing for experimentation to find the best-performing configuration.